geerlingguy/solr-container/README.md

 [![Build Status](https://travis-ci.org/geerlingguy/ac-solr.svg?branch=master)](https://travis-ci.org/geerlingguy/ac-solr) [![](https://images.microbadger.com/badges/image/geerlingguy/solr.svg)](https://microbadger.com/images/geerlingguy/solr "Get your own image badge on microbadger.com")

-This project is in it's extremely early stages. _There will be bugs!_ You may be better served using the [official Solr Docker image](https://hub.docker.com/_/solr/) if it meets your requirements.
+This project is in it's early stages. _There will be bugs!_ You may be better served using the [official Solr Docker image](https://hub.docker.com/_/solr/) if it meets your requirements.

 This project is composed of three main parts: